screwdriver-cd/guide/docs/user-guide/configuration/index.md

         </div>
         <div id="sourcePaths" class="hidden">
             <h4>Source Paths</h4>
             <p>You can optionally specify source paths that will trigger a job upon modification.
 In this example, the "main" job will only run if changes are made to things under the "src/app/" directory or the "screwdriver.yaml" file.
-Due to limitations in Git APIs, this feature is only available for Github SCM.</p>
+This feature is only available for Github SCM.</p>
         </div>
         <div id="shared" class="hidden">
             <h4>Shared</h4>